-The trees are grown in a mix of crushed, cleaned lava, pumice, and naturally compressed clay aggregate, including imported Japanese clay products.
+The trees are grown in a mix of crushed and cleaned lava, pumice, and naturally compressed clay aggregate, including imported Japanese clay products.
 This mix provides a stable structure with a balance of aeration, water, and nutrient storage and a sharpness that promotes strong root development.
-Pots dry out as trees use up moisture, which is why trees must be watered daily. daily.
+Pots dry out as trees use up moisture, which is why trees must be watered daily.

 Can they stay in their pots forever?

 As a bonsai continues to grow, the pot will eventually fill with roots and compress, which can weaken a tree.
-Every once in a while and only at the right time of year, a tree has to be repotted, some of the old soil and roots removed, and put in new bonsai mix so the tree has room for new roots to grow.
-Younger and deciduous trees need more frequent repotting; older conifers can sometimes stay in their pots 15-20 years.
+Every once in a while and only at the right time of year, a tree has to be repotted, with some of the old soil and roots removed, and put in new bonsai mix so it has room for new roots to grow.
+Younger and deciduous trees need more frequent repotting; older conifers can sometimes stay in their pots for 15 to 20 years.

 What’s wrapped around the branches?

 Some branches are wrapped in wire, either anodized (colored) aluminum or annealed (heated/softened) copper.
 Wire is used to move and hold a trunk or branches in a certain position until new tissues grow and harden.
 Branches are wired in a spiral fashion so even if the wrap cuts into the tree, it won’t girdle the branch, or cut off the sap flow all the way around, which can kill a branch.

 Trees need lots of light and air, and benefit even from the moisture in the air.
 Interiors are too dark and dry for them to thrive.
 Different trees have different needs for light.
 In many cases, this means full morning sun, and then shade or partial shade in the afternoon when temperatures rise.